Crearns/RocketMQ/README.md

 * RocketMQ-Transaction
 * RocketMQ-High Available

-Extra harvest:
+Extra Get:
-* Using Netty and principle
+* Usage of Netty
-* Distribution Transaction Practice
+* Distribution transaction practice
 * MappedByteBuffer and mmap system call
-* Master/Slave Synchronize Practice
+* Master/Slave synchronize practice
 * Find a bug in RocketMQ-Remoting (Concurrent Problem when create the channel).But I am 2 months late and this bug has been fixed.
 See [[ISSUE #1108] Fix concurrent problems with client-side connection creation #1109](https://github.com/apache/rocketmq/pull/1109)

 ### 源码分析笔记